 Know the statement of the problem, that the input is 2n preference lists of length n each.
 Know what is a matching, what is a stable/unstable matching).
 Be able to give examples.
 Know the algorithm to solve it (Gale-Shapley algorithm).
-Know some applications (e.g., medical interns assignment) and extensions (e.g., matching with indifferences, with more than one element on one side matched to the other side, etc).
+Know some applications (e.g., medical interns assignment) and extensions; which data structures are needed to implement it.